azawawi/raku-selenium-webdriver/README.md

 ## Installation

-To install it using Panda (a module management tool bundled with Rakudo Star):
+To install it using zef (a module management tool bundled with Rakudo Star):

 ```
-$ panda update
-$ panda install Selenium::WebDriver
+$ zef install Selenium::WebDriver
 ```

 ## Testing